r-fernandezz/downshape/README.md

 :heavy_check_mark: **\[bathy_CDO\]** : Logical.
 If “TRUE” bathymetry
 variable from CDO are downloaded into “data_copernicus” folder.
-The name of variable is “topo”.
+The name of variable is “topo_cdo_NOAA_ETOPO2_2006_brut.nc”.
 If “FALSE” bathymetry doesn’t downloaded.

 ## :bookmark: Other pipeline usage and input data